 swollen.
 Had a short rest and got ready to go, after a look from the window.

-Everything packed up well and this time we decided to put my big wheelie bag in the booked in luggage.
+This time we decided to put my big wheelie bag in the booked in luggage.
 Caught

-airport we used the machine to check in but it would only print out one label so we had to do it at the counter anyway.
+airport we used the machine to check in but it would only print one label so we had to do it at the counter anyway.
 Had tea at a pretentious

 so he sent me down to the actual formal immigration desk where 3 people were sitting.
 They seemed excited and were looking around and laughing and

-ignorant.
+rudeness.
 In the end I put my fingers on another screen and they stamped my passport and let me thru.
 Caught sky train across to gate A21 ready for

 our departure.
-It was pretty crowded.
+It was crowded.
 We were in group 5 or 6.
 They called 2 lots of groups and after that seemed to stop and we suddenly noticed

 that there weren't many people left and everybody was lined up – so much for a group system.
 We were in seats 40 this time.
 It was much more